-Professor of Population Studies
+Professor of Population Studies (Research)

 Mark Pitt, Professor Emeritus of Economics, came to Brown in 1989 from the University of Minnesota.
 Pitt received his PhD in Economics from the University of California, Berkeley in 1977.
 He works on a variety of economic demography issues in the developing world including intrahousehold resource allocation, fertility, child mortality and health, and program evaluation.